Pricing Strategy Consultant for Small Businesses

 Charge with better evidence, not guesswork.

 Pricing decisions affect profit, cash flow, workload, customer fit and the confidence of the business.
-This service helps owners review how they price services, quote work, set minimum fees and handle discounts or scope changes.
+Philip helps owners review how they price services, quote work, set minimum fees and handle discounts or scope changes.

 The aim is not to raise prices blindly.
 It is to understand where value, cost, time, risk and customer expectations meet, then create a pricing approach the business can use consistently.